bjcoleman/katacoda-scenarios/git_immersion/setup.md

 ## Goals

-* To setup git and ruby so that it is ready for work.
+* To setup git so that it is ready for work.

 ## Setup Name and Email